 That we would surely believe anything God said if WE were lead by a pillar of fire, ate bread from heaven, and saw water ushered forth from a rock...

-We, like the Israelites, know the stories of a powerful God yet doubt his willingness to act for us.
+We, like the Israelites, hear the stories of a powerful God yet doubt his willingness to act for us.

 We, like the Israelites, have been dismayed when we face challenges beyond our ability.